 6. WL Event Patch

-The display of the WL patch on athletes' uniform is compulsory and is to be placed in one of the following locations:
+The display of the WL patch on athletes' uniform is compulsory and is to be placed at the upper center back of the jersey above the jersey number and name (if team and/or individual name is included).